file9.ai

 Environment

-Denmark faces environmental challenges such as air pollution, particularly from transportation and agriculture.
-Nevertheless, it is a participant in numerous international agreements aimed at addressing climate change and conserving biodiversity.
+Denmark faces environmental challenges such as air pollution and water contamination, primarily from agricultural practices.
+However, it actively participates in numerous international agreements aimed at addressing climate change and environmental degradation.

 Transportation